clarence-chew/VARiPy/docs/UserGuide.md

 - `save` to save the remix to the last opened file.

 ### Other Commands
+- `eval [expression]` Evaluate the given expression.
+No quotes should be used around the expression.
+The application basically evaluates the string from the 6th character.
 - `exit` Quit the program.

 ## Data File Format